HVRC's Mid-Hudson Landfill Biofilters Project

 Landfill Project Summary

-• Pricing and design of landfill solar solution aimed at repurposing the site for renewable energy generation and economic benefits, with options for ownership or leasing arrangement.
-Battery storage and native pollinator plantings may be included in some landfill solutions.
+• Optional Component: Price and design landfill solar and battery storage solution, as needed, aimed at repurposing the landfill site for renewable energy generation and economic benefits, with options for ownership or leasing arrangement.
+The inclusion of native pollinators is also an optional project component.

 Participating Municipalities